 How to Write an Ohio Sublease Agreement

-- Choose your property type — Indicate the kind of property being subleased, whether it’s a house, apartment, or condo.
+- Choose your property type — Indicate the property being subleased, whether it’s a house, apartment, or condo.

 - Write tenant(s) names — Indicate the name of the original tenant and any other co-tenants listed in the initial lease agreement.
 Include their mailing addresses for all relevant parties.

-- Put down a payment address — Indicate where rent payments should be sent, whether to the rental property or a different mailing address.
+- Put down a payment address — Indicate where rent payments should be sent to the rental property or a different mailing address.

 - Mention minors if applicable — If children under 18 will be living on the property, list their names.